 We believe the Reviewer is referring to the results of Experiment 2 (Fig. 5), and the fact that the “True seed advantage” – the increase in performance when the true seed was present in the options – decreased over generations when matching imitations to seed sounds, but not when matching written transcriptions back to seed sounds.

-We see that the possible reasons for this discrepancy have not been sufficiently addressed.
+We admit that the difference between the results for matching vocalizations to the environmental sounds and transcribed vocalizations to the original sounds is unclear.
 However, we do not believe the difference is due to the number of questions.
 The reason is that question type was assigned between-subject, and so each line in Fig. 5 comprises responses from an independent sample of observers.
 Because responses to each question are independent in both versions of the study, there is no way for the specific match questions to impact estimates of the other question accuracies.
 However, since we are fitting our results with hierarchical models, our estimates may still be influenced by the inclusion of the third question type.
 We now report a new analysis and figure in the Supplementary Materials that compares the two versions of the experiment without the specific match questions.
 The decrease in the true seed advantage is unaffected by the exclusion.

-We have also improved our explanation of these findings based on the differences in question difficulty.
+We have also clarified our explanation of these findings based on the differences in question difficulty.